 We have already published several posts about Bernedoodles and their characteristics, likes, and dislikes, but this post is dedicated to Standard Bernedoodles.
 We’ll add every important fact about them, which you might need to know as a dog parent or a dog owner.

-Size and Weight of Standard Bernedoodle:
+What is the Size and Weight of Standard Bernedoodle?

 The height of a Standard Benrdoodle may vary from 23 to 29 inches and their weight is between 70 to 90 pounds.
 Standard Poodle’s average weight is 45 to 70 pounds and the Bernese Mountain Dog is around 110 pounds, so we can say that the Standard Bernedoodles are in between them.